-- 4. The College should invest more in resources that could help the faculty to conduct quality research.
+- The College could invest more in resources that could help the faculty to conduct quality research.
 The acquisition of databases such as Bloomberg or WRDS could enhance and intensify the research activities of the faculty.
-While these databases are quite expensive, they consist of an additional means to augment the research activities of the faculty. - 5.
+While such activities may turn out to be prohibitively expensive a perhaps complementary means to augment the research activities of the faculty while generating revenues would be to launch Master's program.
+Such programs could indeed spark research activities and help the College realize its long term ambition to turn into a university. - 2.
 The College should pursue to regularly conduct research seminars in which faculty members could present research papers to others in order to discuss them, a practice that is likely to improve the quality of the research.
-These initiatives could be undertaken not only within the College but also together with other Cypriot Universities and Colleges.
-A good start would be to take advantage of COVID-19 and introduce virtual research seminars inviting good domestic and international researchers to present their work. - 6.
+These initiatives could be undertaken not only within the College but also together with other Cypriot Universities and Colleges (sharing of seminar email lists, organization of joint research seminars etc.). - 3.
 The current flexibility in the promotion criteria is somewhat understandable given the different contributions of each faculty member to the program.
 However, some standardized criteria should be introduced as well.
 For instance, these could include a specified number of research publications in high calibre journals following international journal lists such as the ABS list in the UK.
-The standardization of some criteria would allow consistency across the board while providing faculty with clear goals that need to be achieved.
+The standardization of some criteria would allow consistency across the board while providing faculty with clear goals that need to be achieved. - 4.
+At present, only a small of faculty members are Ph.D. holders.
+This is not a concern per se.
+But, in the medium to long run, to stay competitive and maintain a healthy reputation the College should be aiming to hire more Ph.D. holders.
+This also aligns with the College's long-term ambition to turn into a university.